Chikungunya Outbreaks

 United Kingdom Chikungunya 2024

-As of November 2024, Travel-associated chikungunya cases have been reported in the U.K. A Travel Health Pro and International Health Regulations team reported in the Clinical and Emerging Infections Directorate, U.K. Health Security Agency (UKHSA) summarises Chikungunya cases in England, Wales, and Northern Ireland between 2015 and 2022.
+As of December 2024, travel-associated chikungunya cases have been reported in the U.K. Between January and June 2024, 24 cases were reported: 23 in England (10 in London), one in Wales, and zero in Northern Ireland.
+This represents a 71% increase compared to the same period in 2023, which saw 14 cases.
+A Travel Health Pro and International Health Regulations team reported in the Clinical and Emerging Infections Directorate, U.K. Health Security Agency (UKHSA) summarises Chikungunya cases in England, Wales, and Northern Ireland between 2015 and 2022.
 In 2023, laboratories in England have a statutory duty to notify the UKHSA of identifying the chikungunya virus.

 United States Chikungunya Cases 2024